 Becoming a mother at the young age of 24 was not something that I had necessarily planned for myself when, at 18 I started college and made my life plans (ha!).
 But since that time I've grown and learned more about myself and what could make me happy in life.
 That transformation has led me to where I am today, but I think, has also led to questions and inquisitive glances from many people.
-So, here are the beginnings of some of my (own personal, not generalized for anyone else's) thoughts on the subject.
+So, here are the beginnings of some of my (own personal, not generalized for anyone else's) thoughts on the subject. |

-our first visit to the fire station, and a sweet snapshot of our time in the hospital.
+Baby Girl Johnson on her first day, our family in those first few days at home, our first visit to the fire station, and a sweet snapshot of our time in the hospital. |

 When I was about five months pregnant I attended the Alumni Tent Party at the Drake University Relays.
 While there I interacted with a variety of other alum from my college days and I could see the confusion and sincere fear on most of their faces when I talked to them.
 Their petrified expressions reading "there's no way she planned this, right?" "but she was a feminist?" "but we aren't old enough to start having kids" "I have so many things I want to do before I have kids and my life is over."
 I don't begrudge anyone for their personal feelings, or revealing expressions, and am thankful for all expressed congratulations--however, I also can't help but feel some frustration at the apparent conflict in values that my choice to start a family revealed.